What is a holding company?

 The holding company is part of a holding company structure.
 This is a combination of several related bvs.
-A holding company structure consists of these 2 parts:
+A holding company structure consists of at least these 2 parts:

-The operating companyThis is the company where the daily activities take place.
+This is the company where the daily activities take place.
 The operating company is the 'real' business.
 The operating company is also referred to as a subsidiary, or daughter company.
 A holding company structure can contain more than 1 operating company.

-The holding company structureIn practice, entrepreneurs often apply the structure with a holding and operating company like this:
+In practice, entrepreneurs often apply the structure with a holding company and operating company in this way:

 - The profit of the operating company can be transferred tax-free to the holding company, because of the participation exemption (in Dutch).
 Only the operating company has to pay taxes over this profit, not the holding company.

 - The holding company can direct or manage the operating company.
 The holding company receives a management fee for these activities.
 The holding company is taxed for this after deduction of costs.
 To avoid double taxation, the holding company does not pay corporate and dividend tax on the profit received.

 - If there are several operating companies, a holding company is practical because it does not have to apply the customary salary scheme (in Dutch) within each operating company.

 - If the holding company owns at least 95% of the shares of the operating company, the holding company and operating company can form a fiscal unity (in Dutch).
 Profits and losses of the bvs can then be offset against each other for tax purposes, thus reducing tax costs.